Operating Budget and Funding Model#

 🧠 We continually evaluate usage to ensure we stay within free limits or plan for upgrades only when needed.

-Some tools are essential for our secure operations and future scaling, once JJobs has the ability to fund it’s self, the hosting costs associated with that project will become their responsibility.
+Some tools are essential for our secure operations and future scaling.
+Once JJobs has the ability to fund itself, the hosting costs associated with that project will become their responsibility.

 Service Purpose Est. Cost (NZD) Notes